OskarHellstrom/Ergo-desktop/README.md

 - `resources/`: Contains icons and images.
 - `models/`: Contains the MediaPipe pose landmarker model.
 - `requirements.txt`: Python dependencies.
-- `.env`: Environment variables (Supabase URL/Key - **DO NOT COMMIT**).
+- `.env`: Environment variables (Supabase URL/Key).
+This file is bundled with the AppImage.
+To use your own Supabase project, edit the `.env` file in the same directory as the AppImage before running it, or repackage the AppImage with your own `.env`.
 - `README.md`: This file.
 - `spec.md`: Application specification details.
 - `todo.md`: Development task tracking.

 ## Contributing

 Contributions are welcome!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+### Environment Variables and AppImage

+The `.env` file is bundled inside the AppImage.
+If you need to use your own Supabase credentials:

+1. Edit the `.env` file in your project root before building the AppImage, then rebuild.
+2. Or, after extracting the AppImage (using `--appimage-extract`), replace the `.env` file in the extracted directory and repackage if needed.
+3. The application will always load the `.env` file from the same directory as the executable, so you can update it as needed for different deployments.